 - Freshman, Sophomore, Junior, Senior

 - Courses Offered By

-This six-week, six-credit faculty-led, European-centered program based in Berlin concentrates on the economics of competition policy from a transnational perspective.
+This 6-week, 6-credit faculty-led, European-centered program based in Berlin concentrates on the economics of competition policy from a transnational perspective.
 The two complementary courses, Competition Policy in the European Union (ECON 34582) and European History, Politics, and Society (GE 34241), bring together the areas of economics, history, politics, and culture.
-The Econ course explores the reasons behind the European Commission’s recent aggressive stance toward the competitive practices of many large, influential companies such as Google, Apple and Amazon.
-In the History course, we will explore topics related to post-1945 history and politics as they affected European society.
 Both courses are taught in English.
 Excursions to various European economic research institutes, policy centers, and museums complement and enrich the coursework.
-This program will be led by Forrest Spence, PhD, in the Department of Economics at the University of Notre Dame.
+Open to students from across the university majoring in all disciplines.

 This program is administered by the German Department.
 All questions regarding the International Economics Abroad program should be directed to Denise M. Della Rossa (firstname.lastname@example.org), Teaching Professor of German and Director of Undergraduate Studies.